huc-m/weather/README.md

 # weather
 Simple program to show current weather in terminal.
 Uses Open-Meteo API on https://open-meteo.com that is free for non-commercial use.
-You have to set values of LATITUDE and LONGITUDE (line 7 and 8), that  correspond to your location.
+You have to set values of LATITUDE and LONGITUDE (line 7 and 8), that  correspond to your location (the IP address in the **sockaddr_in** structure  may also need updating).
 The output is like as:

 ```
           time : 20:00